Monday, February 21, 2011

 Cooped Up

-I have a confession to make about the lengths I'll go to for a few good quilt photos.
+I have a confession to make about the lengths I will go to for good quilt photos.

 I once sent a quilt cross country to be photographed by a friend with her chickens.
 Even more embarrassing was the confidence I had that Jessica would agree to it and embrace it as a creative challenge for herself.
 Yeah, I know, like I was doing her a favor!